 Employment & Unpaid Wages

-More recently, U.S. Magistrate Judge Jonathan W. Feldman of the U.S. District Court for the Western District of New York, observed:
+From Judge Jonathan W. Feldman, United States Magistrate Judge for the U.S. District Court for the Western District of New York:

 “The nature of the instant application obliges the Court to make this point clear: In my fifteen years on the bench, no case has been litigated with more skill, tenacity and legal professionalism than this case.
 The clients, corporate and individual, should be proud of the manner in which their legal interests were brought before and presented to the Court by their lawyers and law firms.”

 “…the Court would be remiss if it did not commend class counsel and all those who worked for firms representing the thousands of current and former employees of Kodak for the outstanding job they did in representing the interests of their clients.
 For the last several years, lead counsel responsibilities were shared by Shanon Carson ….
 Their legal work in an extraordinarily complex case was exemplary, their tireless commitment to seeking justice for their clients was unparalleled and their conduct as officers of the court was beyond reproach.”

 Employees Committed For Justice v.
 Eastman Kodak, (W.D.N.Y.
 2010) ($21.4 million settlement).

 No Fees Without Recovery

 Berger Montague employment cases are often litigated on a contingent fee basis, so plaintiffs and the class do not pay attorneys’ fees or court costs unless there is a recovery.